kliewerdaniel/GraphRAGEval/README.md

 ## 🌟 Overview

-Redbot is an advanced Research Assistant system that leverages **Graph Retrieval Augmented Generation (GraphRAG)** to analyze and answer questions about Reddit discussions.
+GraphRAGEval is an advanced Research Assistant system that leverages **Graph Retrieval Augmented Generation (GraphRAG)** to analyze and answer questions about Reddit discussions.
 The system ingests Reddit data into a Neo4j graph database, provides intelligent retrieval mechanisms, and uses local Large Language Models (LLMs) via Ollama for response generation.

-Built on the principles of GraphRAG, Redbot creates a knowledge graph from community discussions, enabling nuanced understanding of complex topics through conversational AI with built-in evaluation frameworks.
+Built on the principles of GraphRAG, GraphRAGEval creates a knowledge graph from community discussions, enabling nuanced understanding of complex topics through conversational AI with built-in evaluation frameworks.

 ### Key Technologies